Frequently Asked Questions / Contact Us

 Unfortunately, due to prohibitive costs, long lead times, and international jurisdictions, we will not be able to offer CME credits this time.

-7) Who is behind the congress?
+7) Who is behind the Congress?

 8) Why is WSC free?
 How is World Sepsis Congress funded?

 World Sepsis Congress is free because its mission is to bring knowledge about sepsis to all parts of the world, easily accessible and, well, free of charge.
 WSC is funded with the help of our Sponsors, whom we sincerely thank for their support.
 Please note that sponsors do not influence the program, content, or the choice of speakers in any way.
+You can also support the ongoing development of World Sepsis Congress by donating.